 Figure 5-26 shows the total estimated UK annual emission of this compound, in kilotonnes.
+(The NAEI website does not provide bar charts for 1,3-butadiene.)
 This appears to have decreased steadily since 2000, though flattening off after 2014.
 The main source of 1,3-butadiene is vehicle emissions, and the use of catalytic converters since the early 1990s has substantially reduced emissions from this source.

-Figure 5-26 Estimated Annual UK Emissions of 1,3-Butadiene (kt), 2000 - 2017 (data from NAEI)
+Figure 5-26 Estimated Annual UK Emissions of 1,3-Butadiene (kt), 2000 - 2017 (from NAEI)